eplatero97/DeepFASORT/README.md

 </div>

 ## Introduction :wave:
-This repository evaluates the difference in performance in running DeepFASORT in three ways:
-* without any Feature Amplification
+This repository evaluates the performance of DeepFASORT: DeepSORT where re-identification images are feature amplified before being turned into an embedded vector.
+The feature amplification is done by introducint a pose model.

+We assess the performance of four-variants of DeepFASORT:
+* DeepSORT
+* DeepSORT with coco-pretrained mmpose
-* with a pre-trained Feature Amplification
+* DeepSORT with coco-pretrained-selflearned mmpose
-* with a self-learned Feature Amplification
+* DeepSORT with pretrained-selflearned and fa-reid mmpose

 ## Findings :mag: